Starting A Bonsai From Seed – A Guide For Years 1 To 5

 I’m not going to go into how to germinate seeds here as there are a number of different techniques all dependent on what species you are growing.

-After Your Seed Has Germinated
+After Your Bonsai Seeds Have Germinated

 Once your little seed has popped its head above the soil, what do you do next?
 Well.
 Sadly the answer is to pot it up and wait for it to put on some growth.

-The pot size matters, but it also doesn’t matter, Basically just put it in anything you have for no. If its too small its fine, you can up pot it later, if its too big, well it will grow into it and you can down size the pot later if you want.
-The main goal here is to just get the tree growing and to get it health.
+If its too small its fine, you can up pot it later, if its too big, well it will grow into it the pot and you can down size things later if you want.
+The main goal here is to just get the tree growing and to get it healthy.

-So the basis of any good bonsai is it that needs a good trunk.
+The basis of any good bonsai is a thick looking trunk.
 The only way you can get this is through lot of growth.
-I go into in more detail in this article – How to speed Up A Bonsai.
+Basically a seedling needs to grow big and tall to get any sort of thickness to it.

-Basically a seedling needs to grow big and tall to get any sort of thickness.
-However, to grow, a plant needs room to stretch out.
+However, to grow big the tree needs room to stretch out.
 It needs to spread its roots out and the bigger and longer it’s roots get, the bigger and longer it’s branches will become.

-Can You Use A Bonsai Pot?
+Can You Put A Seedling In A Bonsai Pot?

-A lot of people frown on this, as a seedling is not a bonsai.
-However I have done it as it was all the space I could accommodate.
+A lot of people frown on planting a seedling in a bonsai pot …because it is not a bonsai.
+However, I have done it many times as it was all the space I could accommodate.

 I would still say to try and pot your tree in a flower pot.
 Even for a year.
-That year alone in a slightly bigger pot will give you a great size and it will be perfect for your smaller mame pot after a year.
+That year alone in a slightly bigger pot will give you a great size boost and it will be perfect for your smaller mame pot after a year.
 To start the tree in a bonsai pot may take it 5 times for it to thicken to the size you want.

 If you watch any of the videos I have made where the tree is grown all its life in a bonsai pot, you will see that after 5 years they are still small and pathetic, compared to those ones allowed more room to grow.

-Basically just got for the largest pot you can and wait.
-For the first year you shouldn’t even touch the tree.
-Just care for it and let it grow as much as possible.
 I know you want to start pruning and styling, but you have to be patient.
 The tree isn’t ready for any of that yet.

 After The First Growing Season